 Both UChicago and NU provide merit scholarships and financial aid to international students.
 However, the availability of social criteria-based scholarships may differ between the institutions.
 At NU, international students can access both types of scholarships, but the social criteria-based scholarship is typically only accessible to international students during their first year of study.

-Academic calendar and courses in the USA
+Academic calendar and courses in the US

-Grading system and diplomas in the USA
+Grading system and diplomas in the US

 How to apply for a student visa to the US?

 International students studying in the United States must obtain a visa for their academic program.
 The most common visa is the , which is for full-time students pursuing degrees (undergraduate, graduate, or postgraduate) in American universities.
 Alternatively, the is designed for students enrolled in vocational educational programs and is valid for one year, renewable up to three times.
-Theis awarded to students participating in exchange programs with American universities while remaining registered at their home institution.
+The is awarded to students participating in exchange programs with American universities while remaining registered at their home institution.

-Working in Chicago as a student
+Working in Chicago as an international student

 International students with F1 and J1 visas can work on campus as long as they are enrolled at the university.
 They can work up to 20 hours per week during the semester and up to 40 hours during holidays.
 It is possible (under some conditions) to work off-campus with an F1 visa in your second year of study.
 To be able to accept employment with your student visa, the university must provide you with an acceptance letter that will allow you to obtain your US Social Security number.